maartjeth/NLP2/README.md

 # Architecture

 ## FST Class
 The FST class is our custom wrapper around the command line interface for OpenFST.
 It should make dealing with all those different files much easier and more streamlined, as the class will always respect the naming conventions (see below).
 The FST class is initialized using its (file) base.

-## Helper Class
-This class has a simple goal: to help.
-It contains some useful function (non FST-specific), that are used in all tasks.
-Also, it contains global options such as the number of sentences, some directories, filenames etc. Within a given task, we typically extend the class, so that we can easily access those niceties.
+An example...

 ```python
 from FST import *